 Mack uses our Bladed Meat Tenderizer (which he worked on) to shorten marinating time and makes thinner cuts of meat such as flank steak, veal tenderloin or chicken cutlets.
 The Tenderizer has 50 sharp blades that create pockets for meat to absorb marinades and retain its juices.
+Alternatively, the Die Cast Mast Tenderizer works well to get a uniform thickness for even cooking.
 Plus, get more advice on why tenderizing meat is worth the effort.

 Make Sure to Marinate